cmazey/snapfavcolor/response.md

 - Sam G: N/A
 - Bennett Bourn: N/A
 - Jarrel Miller: N/A
-- ben gorman: blue
+- Ben Gorman: blue
 - Jack Chalmers: N/A
 - Aly May: N/A
 - Londyn Taylor: blue
 - Molly: N/A (Liam)
 - Katy Pence: N/A
 - Shawn: N/A
-- noah hash: N/A (OPENED)
+- Noah hash: N/A (OPENED)
 - Luke Urban: N/A
 - Ish Cal: N/A
 - Brendan Dickens: N/A (OPENED)